Willax Televisión: History

 In November 2015, the channel was purchased by Erasmo Wong Lu, former owner of the Wong supermarket chain, via its company Corporación EW.
-After the acquisition, Wong Lu transitioned Willax into a free-to-air television station on Lima's digital terrestrial television and changes the focus of the channel; its programming changes from being a news channel to a general channel, although it maintains its news and current affairs programming.
-It also changed its operations headquarters in the Plaza Norte shopping center in Independencia District.
-Later, Willax would acquire the Monitor studios, and return to the studios where Willax still record some programs.
+After the acquisition, Wong Lu transformed Willax into a free-to-air television station on Lima's digital terrestrial television service and changed the focus of the channel; its programming changed from being a news channel to a general channel, although it maintained its news and current affairs programming.
+It also changed its operations headquarters to the Plaza Norte shopping center in Independencia District.
+Later, Willax would acquire the Monitor studios and return to the studios where Willax would still record some programs.

-Since 2015, Willax has changed its programming and began broadcasting shows made up of entertainment programs, news and political spaces.

-In 2017, the Korean doramas are incorporated into the channel's programming, after having bought the rights to Panamericana Televisión.

-In 2018, Willax starts airing animes, which would continue transmitting until before the COVID-19 pandemic.
+In 2016, Willax transitioned from a pay television channel to a free-to-air television channel on Lima’s digital terrestrial television (DTT) on virtual channel 12.1.
+On August 4, 2017, the channel changed its numbering, moving from 12.1 to 1.1 on the DTT.

-In 2020, Willax increased the number of original productions on the channel, especially political opinion programs (Beto a Saber, La Hora Caviar, Rey con Barba, ComButters) with prime hours from 8:00 p.m. to midnight.
-In April, due to the closure of schools for to the COVID-19 pandemic, the channel began broadcasting to TV Peru with the program Aprendo en casa in the mornings.
+In 2020, Willax increased the number of original productions on the channel, especially political opinion programs like Beto a Saber, La Hora Caviar, Rey con Barba and ComButters with prime hours beginning at 8:00 p.m. and ending at midnight.
+In April, due to the closure of schools as a result of the COVID-19 pandemic, the channel began simulcasting from TV Perú with the educational government TV program Aprendo en casa in the mornings.

-For 2022, the channel continues with generalist programming; focused on news, entertainment, social support, sports, showbiz; In addition, in its programming at night there are programs of political opinion and at dawn, promotion of natural products.
+In 2021, Corporación EW (Eduardo, Edgardo, Efraín, Eric, and Erasmo Wong Lu Vega) dissolved, with the intent for each member to pursue independent business ventures, leaving Erasmo as the sole owner of most of the group’s companies, including Willax Televisión.

+In 2022, the channel preemptively acquired the broadcast rights for the Carlos Stein vs. Universitario match, one of the few matches aired outside the channel holding the rights to Liga 1 Liga 1, GolTV, and the first to feature a female camerawoman in this tournament.

+In May 2023, Willax’s manager, Alberto Moreno Shimabukuro, signed a partnership with the American network Telemundo.

+Regarding the political crisis in 2021, Willax echoed Keiko Fujimori’s false claims of stolen elections, including the election denial movement in Peru, despite the lack of substantial evidence supporting these accusations.
+Subsequently, the channel intensified confrontations with the political party Perú Libre since its rise to power that year.
+Journalists attacked the party and its political positions, actions that prompted legal retaliation from then-President Pedro Castillo.
+Additionally, the IACHR included Willax in its report on the social unrest in Peru for its role in the events.